ropensci/tsbox/README.md

 other.
 Because this works reliably and without user input, we can easily write functions that work for all classes.
-So whether we want to smooth, scale, differentiate or bind time series, you can use the same commands to whatever time series class we have.
+So whether we want to smooth, scale, differentiate or bind time series, you can use the same commands to whatever time series class at hand.
 And, most conveniently, we get a time series plot function that *just works*!

 To install: